Remote Execution Agents

 Failures

-When the heartbeat between the API server and a Remote Execution Agent is disrupted, the Astro executor prevents task duplication by marking in-flight tasks from failed Agents as failed.
-This makes them available for reassignment to healthy Agents.
-An Agent must receive confirmation from the API server before starting a task, ensuring only actively monitored tasks proceed.
-If an Agent loses connection to the API server, it will continue executing already assigned tasks but will not start new ones until a successful heartbeat is re-established.
+When the heartbeat between the API server and a Remote Execution Agent is disrupted, the Astro executor prevents task duplication by marking queued tasks from that Agent as failed.
+This makes tasks eligible for reassignment to healthy Agents.
+To ensure safe task execution, an Agent must receive explicit confirmation from the API server before starting any task.
+If an Agent loses connectivity with the API server, the Agent continues executing any tasks that the API server already confirmed and marked as running, but the Agent will not start new tasks until heartbeat communication is restored.

 Agent failure